 Also, the calendar sometimes encourages a change of plans.

 I promise I will write a post about Judge Julius Brousseau soon.
-In honor of International Women's Day, today's post recalls one of the judge's daughters: Dr. Kate Brousseau.
+In honor of International Women's Day, today's post recalls one of the judge's four children: Dr. Kate Brousseau.

 Kate Brousseau was born in Ypsilanti, Michigan on April 24, 1862.
 Her father, Julius, was born in New York to French Canadian parents; her mother Caroline (née Yakeley) was of German and English extraction.
 The Brousseau family moved to Los Angeles in 1877.